 Do not take AUBAGIO if you have severe liver problems, are pregnant or of childbearing potential and not using effective birth control, have had an allergic reaction to AUBAGIO or leflunomide, or are taking a medicine called leflunomide for rheumatoid arthritis.

 While we don’t fully understand how AUBAGIO works in relapsing MS, we do know that it works differently from other relapsing MS medicines.
-AUBAGIO is believed to block the enzyme needed for specific immune cells to keep multiplying at an overactive rate.
+AUBAGIO is believed to block the enzyme needed for immune cells to keep multiplying at an overactive rate.

 In clinical trials, AUBAGIO 14 mg was proven to be effective vs. placebo in reducing relapses, slowing disability progression, and decreasing the number of new lesions.
 AUBAGIO 7 mg was shown to be effective vs placebo in reducing relapses and new lesions.